marcusoftnet/marcusoftnet.github.io/_posts/2006-10-24-marcus-on-net.md

 meaningful, for me if not for anyother.

 Today I will try to lead the future-group at my Salvation Army corps (church) after work.
-We are planning the activites for the corps in the future.
+We are planning the activities for the corps in the future.
 A major rebuilding is in the planning and on the way so we also need to look over the "content" of the house.